stangeorge/stangeorge.github.io/_pages/how-i-interview-a-software-engineer.md

+---
+title: How I interview a Software Engineer
+---
 # How I interview a Software Engineer
 These are some of the guidelines that my team and I follow
 ## What makes a Lead, Senior or Software Engineer?